Getting a hatchling Ball Python is fun and exciting, but figuring out what size mouse to feed it can be hard.

-As adults, your goal should be to find an appropriate weight maintenance diet to avoid making your snake fat.
-I recommend feeding mice every 5th or 6th meal at this age (every 3-4 months), since their high fat content means mice are 100% a treat items for an adults.
+For adults, your goal should be to find an appropriate weight maintenance diet to avoid making your snake fat.
+I recommend feeding mice every 5th or 6th meal at this age (every 3-4 months), since their high fat content means mice are 100% a treat item for an adults.

 Frozen or Live Mice?

 Frozen-thawed versus live feeding is a hotly contested debate among snake keepers.

 Some keepers prefer to feed live mice because they feel that it induces natural ambush behaviors.
 This type of feeding is also mentally enriching as it encourages the snake to hunt its meals.

 The main issue with live rodents is the threat of injury to your Ball Python.

 If your Ball Python is not hungry, they may refuse a meal.
 This leaves them in their tank with a rodent who likes to bite, chew and scratch.
 Even if your snake strikes and coils around the mouse immediately, there is still a risk of bites or scratches to the eyes in the first 30 seconds.
 This can be painful and even lead to infection.